Mohammed-Saajid/echosight/README.md

  Readability: With Gemini integrated Echosight, All the users can read books, notice signs, and literally anything !.

-### We have developed smart glasses that pair with the EchoSight app.
+### We have developed prototype of smart glasses that pair with the EchoSight app.
 These glasses feature a built-in camera, allowing users to capture images without lifting their phones.
 By simply pointing their head towards an object, users can effortlessly utilize camera-dependent features, enhancing their comfort and convenience.

 ## List of all features: